Datta-IITJ/CV_Project/README.md

   <img src="Images/t2.png" alt="image_description" width="300"/><br>
 </p><br>
 We have also used text at random positions for watermarking as well.<br>

+### Evaluation Metrics

-For the evaluation metrics we have used differnt loss functions for calculation of the loss between the (original image, watermarked image) and (original image, Watermark removed image)<br>
+For evaluating the watermarking techniques, we have used different loss functions to calculate the loss between the (original image, watermarked image) and (original image, watermark-removed image).
+The loss functions we have used are:
 The used evaluation metrices are- <br>
 1. MSE Loss <br>
 2. Log Loss <br>